London HQ Community Fund

 What They Don't Fund

 Specific exclusions are not explicitly stated in available documentation.
-However, the fund clearly focuses on Westminster-based projects serving the South Westminster postcode area (SW1Y), suggesting projects outside this geographic area would not be eligible.
+However, the fund clearly focuses on Westminster-based projects serving South Westminster communities from Belgravia to the Royal Courts of Justice, suggesting projects outside this geographic area would not be eligible.

 Governance and Leadership